SamMed05/c-cpp-notes/docs/cpp/first-program.md

 The statement `using namespace std;` is generally considered bad practice, but in our programs conflicts will never happen.
 We are not insterested on taking that precaution and so we won't mostly for practical reasons.
+See this [video](https://youtu.be/4NYC-VU-svE) by The Cherno if you are interested.

 :::